null

 Spring Bars

 Standard Spring Bars — the conventional watch strap spring bar.
-A solid cylindrical pin with a compressed spring inside that pushes outward into the lug holes.
-Available in a range of lug widths matching the CNS strap collection.
+A solid cylindrical pin with a compressed spring that pushes outward into the lug holes.
+Available in lug widths from 16mm to 24mm matching the CNS strap collection.
 Require a spring bar tool to fit and remove.

-Quick Release Spring Bars (1.75mm) — a spring bar with a small lever on the side that, when pressed with a fingernail or the tip of a tool, releases the bar from the lug hole without requiring a separate tool.
-Allows strap changes in seconds rather than minutes, with no risk of scratching the case during tool insertion.
+Quick Release Spring Bars (1.75mm) — a spring bar with a small lever that, when pressed with a fingernail, releases the bar from the lug hole without a separate tool.
+Allows strap changes in seconds with no risk of scratching the case.
 The 1.75mm diameter suits the majority of sport and dress watches.

-Quick Release Spring Bars (1.45mm) — the slimmer quick-release variant for watches with tighter lug holes or thinner lug apertures.
+Quick Release Spring Bars (1.45mm) — the slimmer quick-release variant for watches with tighter lug holes.
 Typically suited to watches where the 1.75mm bar is too large to compress fully into the lug hole.

-Fat Spring Bars — a thicker spring bar diameter for watches with wider lug holes that the standard bar diameter does not fill securely.
+Fat Spring Bars — a thicker diameter for watches with wider lug holes where the standard bar does not fill securely.
 Prevents the strap from sitting loose or rotating on the lug — the correct solution for watches where standard spring bars produce a sloppy fit.

 Which Spring Bars Do I Need?